Where was Mamma Mia filmed? The hit 2008 Hollywood movie Mamma Mia is set on the fictional Greek island of Kalokairi.

 The beach, which sits beside Skopelos’ Milia beach and is backed by lush, dense forests exudes tropical island vibes.
 The beach has something for everyone.

-On the right-hand side of the beach, there is a beach bar and taverna where you can rent sunbeds, umbrellas, and cabanas for the day and indulge in traditional Greek food.
+On the right-hand side of the beach, there is a beachside bar and taverna where you can rent sunbeds, umbrellas, and cabanas for the day and indulge in traditional Greek food.
 If you walk to the left-hand side, the experience is more rugged.

 You will escape the crowds and find a section of the coastline all to yourself.
 You can simply drop your towel on the pebbled shore and relax in the peace and quiet.